roaked/roaked.github.io/content/docs/code/snake-game/_index.md

 ![eka](https://www.marktechpost.com/wp-content/uploads/2021/02/image6.gif)

-[For instance, Kevin Chen successfully employed DQN to play Flappy Bird ](https://cs229.stanford.edu/proj2015/362_report.pdf).
+[For instance, Kevin Chen successfully employed DQN to play Flappy Bird](https://cs229.stanford.edu/proj2015/362_report.pdf).
 However, it was observed that with increased training sessions, overfitting occurred, leading to a gradual decline in the AI's performance score.

 ![sad](https://d3i71xaburhd42.cloudfront.net/b56c7703337cb9db008422b9b3410c97fff8bb54/1-Figure1-1.png)

 Since then, both DeepMind and OpenAI have achieved remarkable success by applying RL algorithms to games like Starcraft 2. ["This is how Google's DeepMind crushed puny humans at StarCraft."](https://www.wired.co.uk/article/deepmind-starcraft-results-alphastar)

 Furthermore, there are numerous competitions, encompassing iterative deepening search, Monte Carlo Tree Search, Flood Fill and the A* algorithm, like the Micromouse Competition in Japan.
-Many papers have emmerged in different topics for applied RL (https://towardsdatascience.com/reinforcement-learning-3f87a0290ba2)
+[Many papers and articles have emmerged in different topics for applied RL](https://towardsdatascience.com/reinforcement-learning-3f87a0290ba2).

 ![adoska](https://miro.medium.com/v2/resize:fit:786/format:webp/1*ueJkuVP8fkY8p5nXN2gc7Q.png)

-Motivated by these advancements, a simple off-policy DQN algorithm was utilized, building upon the successes of previous endeavours.
-Venus to study hyperparameter selection optimization are also considered using a genetic algorithm.
+Motivated by these advancements, initially a simple off-policy DQN algorithm was  considered, building upon the successes of previous endeavours.
+Further, hyperparameter selection optimization was also considered using a genetic algorithm.

 ## 2 User and AI Controlled Snake